jinolacson/jino/README.md

 ## Hi :wave:

 ### About Me
-I'm **Tech Lead/Full Stack Engineer** which specializes in various Technologies across the whole stack like (ReactJS, VueJS, Node.js, Express, Python and AWS services).
-Experience building complete web applications with backend API Systems.
-High interest in **Secure Programming** and **Application security**.
+I'm **Tech Lead and a Sr. Full Stack Engineer** which specializes in various Technologies across the whole Web 2 an Web 3 stack like (ReactJS, VueJS, Node.js, Express, Python, blockchain and AWS services).
+Experience building complete web applications with backend API Systems with high interest in **Secure Programming** and **Application security**.